Anomalous Floquet Insulators: Numerics: existence of AFI phase

 We computed the average level spacing ratio by exact diagonalization of the Floquet operator for multiple realizations of the model with 8 particles on a $4\times 4$ square lattice with periodic boundary conditions.
 For model (i) we take $W = 0.1 \omega$, and for model (ii) we take $W = \omega$.

-Figure~\ref{fig:LSR} shows the resulting data as a function of $\lambda/W$.
+Figure~\ref{fig:LSR} shows the resulting data as a function of $\lambda/W$ (see Appendix~\ref{app:FSSLSR} for the finite-size scaling of the data).
 Each curve shows the mean value of the average level spacing ratio obtained from an ensemble of $100$ disorder realizations per point~\footnote{For a given value of $\alpha$, the realizations are different for each value of $\lambda$.}, for a fixed value of $\alpha$.
 The peaks visible near the transition for $\alpha =\frac{1}{16}$ and $\alpha =\frac{1}{64}$ in model (i) arise due to resonances where the periodic driving breaks up clusters of $2$, $3$ and $4$ particles that are otherwise bound by the interactions~\footnote{ In the rotating frame, interactions may bind small droplets of particles together.
 However, when $\lambda = \frac{z\omega}{n}$ for integers $z, n$, the residual periodic driving in the rotating frame can lead to resonances where these clusters break up.
 Due to the breaking up of clusters at these values of $\lambda$, the system becomes more delocalized.}.

 The data in Fig.~\ref{fig:LSR} show that, for all the values of $\alpha$ we examined, the level spacing ratio converges to $0.38$ for sufficiently small values of $\lambda$, indicative of Poisson level statistics and MBL.
 Additionally, the critical value $\lambda_{\rm critical}/W $ at which the localization-delocalization transition occurs shifts upwards for smaller values of $\alpha$, as anticipated above.
 When $\alpha = 1/64$, the system is localized even when the interaction strength is an order of magnitude larger than $W$.
 Smaller values of $\alpha$ will likely push up the transition further.